Call for contributions

 - AI and Cybersecurity

-- AI and IoT (Internet of Things)
+- AI and the Internet of Things (IoT)

-Artificial Intelligence relies on fundamental advances in mathematics, computer science, and cognitive science, which shape its applications and evolution.
-This theme explores the theoretical developments, formal models, and innovative methodologies underlying AI systems, while examining their practical implications and limitations.
-Expected contributions in this theme will cover both conceptual advances (e.g., new learning paradigms, causal reasoning, and formal computational logics) and methodological challenges (robustness, generalization, interpretability).
-Particular attention will be paid to interdisciplinary approaches, the formalization of algorithmic biases, and critical evaluation methods for AI systems.
+Artificial Intelligence is grounded in foundational advances in mathematics, computer science, and cognitive science, which continue to shape its evolution and applications.This thematic axis invites contributions that explore theoretical developments, formal models, and innovative methodologies underlying AI systems, while critically assessing their practical implications and limitations.
+Submissions may address conceptual breakthroughs—such as novel learning paradigms, causal inference, and formal computational logics—as well as methodological challenges including robustness, generalization, and interpretability.
+Particular emphasis will be placed on interdisciplinary approaches, the formalization of algorithmic biases, and rigorous evaluation frameworks for AI systems.
+This theme encourages seminal contributions, epistemological inquiries, and integrative frameworks, while remaining open to technical innovations (e.g., large language models, optimization techniques, multimodal processing), provided they are accompanied by substantial theoretical reflection.

 - Machine Learning Theory